Burundi March 18-23, 2023

 Cars travel very fast in Bujumbura.
 VIPs are escorted at high speed by trucks loaded with soldiers driving crazy fast.

 BUJUMBURA is the economic capital, largest city and main port of Burundi.
 It ships most of the country’s chief export, coffee, as well as cotton and tin ore.
 Bujumbura was formerly the country’s normal capital.
-In late December 2018, Burundian president Pierre Nkurunziza announced that he would follow through on a 2007 promise to return Gitega its former political capital status, with Bujumbura remaining as economical capital and centre of commerce.
+In late December 2018, Burundian president Pierre Nkurunziza announced that he would follow through on a 2007 promise to return Gitega to its former political capital status, with Bujumbura remaining as the economic capital and centre of commerce.
 A vote in the Parliament of Burundi made the change official on 16 January 2019, with all branches of government expected to move to Gitega within three years.

 History.
 Bujumbura grew from a small village after it became a military post in German East Africa in 1889.
 After World War I it was made the administrative centre of the Belgian League of Nations mandate of Ruanda-Urundi.
 Since independence, Bujumbura has been the scene of frequent fighting between the country’s two main ethnic groups, with Hutu militias opposing the Tutsi-dominated Burundi army.